-Students are responsible for ensuring that the courses they are taking are appropriate for their program, that they do not have any scheduling conflicts, that they have the necessary prerequisites and that they meet all degree requirements.
-Information about course prerequisites may be found at Course Descriptions.
-A minimum grade of C- is required in order for a course to meet the requirements as a pre-requisite.
+Students are responsible for ensuring that the courses they take are appropriate for their program, that they do not have any scheduling conflicts, that they have the necessary prerequisites and that they meet all degree requirements.
+Information about course prerequisites may be found at under Course Descriptions.